-Even whilst living immersed in the world of business, it was always clear to Gururaj that the accumulation of wealth should never be the ultimate purpose of one's business activities.
-In his own words: "Wealth is not an end in itself.
+Even while living immersed in the world of business, it was always clear to Gururaj that the accumulation of wealth should never be the ultimate purpose of one's business activities.
+In his words: "Wealth is not an end in itself.
 Money is simply a resource, such as any other man-made resource.
 The test of any resource is how well we use it.
 The real question is: Do we use our collective or personal wealth in such a way as to uplift ourselves, or friends, families, or our communities?
 Is our wealth put to positive and creative use?
-Or, is it used only for personal comfort, pleasure, prestige, power etc. - in others words to strengthen the small, limited ego?".
+Or, is it used only for personal comfort, pleasure, prestige, power, etc. - in others words to strengthen the small, limited ego?".

 In accordance with this principle, Gururaj always used a sizeable portion of his business earnings - and much of his personal time - to further various spiritual or community projects.
 He was a major contributor in terms of time, energy and money to the founding of an Indian cultural society in Cape Town, South Africa - a major accomplishment for the Indian community there.